 - Regularity: after implementing GAAP, an organization should not deviate from it.

 - Utmost good faith: everyone should act honestly and fairly and assume everyone else is doing the same.

 GAAP is not the same as accrual accounting, but accrual accounting is required for GAAP.
-In other words, you can’t simply record money as it goes in and goes out—i.e. cash accounting—if you want to be GAAP-compliant.
-(Learn more about the difference between cash and accrual accounting methods—and see which is right for your business—here.)
+In other words, you can’t simply record money as it goes in and out—i.e. cash accounting—if you want to be GAAP-compliant.

 Why Does GAAP Matter?

 GAAP establishes a shared set of values, goals, and expectations for everyone with an interest in your organization.
 This reduces friction, uncertainty, and ambiguity for all parties.

 GAAP has numerous benefits for stakeholders within and outside your startup.
 For example, when you use GAAP:

 - an investor can rest assured your business will provide detailed financial records in a uniform format every quarter